Museo Canario: Collection

 The museum's archaeological collection mainly consists of prehistoric remains and historic artefacts originating from the early human populations on Gran Canaria, as well as artefacts originating from other islands in the Canarian Archipelago.
 Items on display include ceramic vessels, religious idols, pintaderas, tooled implements made of bone or wood, animal skins and other remains.

+A popular artefact in the collection is the so-called "Idol of Tara", a pre-Hispanic terracotta human figure.
+There is no data on its origin or original use, but 1950s researchers linked it to the pre-Hispanic village of Tara, in the municipality of Telde.

 As the largest archaeological collection in the Canary Islands, El Museo Canario is an important resource in the study of prehispanic society in the archipelago.
 It has been described by El Mundo newspaper as "one of the best archaeological museums in Spain".

 The museum today is a popular tourist attraction in Las Palmas, and its displays include Canarian ceramics, mummies and a reproduction of the Painted Cave, Galdar.

+A notable feature of the museum is the Verneau Room, named after the French archaeologist, an exhibition of 900 human skulls and half a dozen Guanche mummies which intentionally retains the museum's original 19th century display layout.
+The room, sometimes referred to as "a museum within a museum", reflects on the racial views of anthropology at the time of the museum's founding and explores the changes in modern display practice.